Certified Nurse Aide (CNA)

 Council Bluffs, IA 51503

 Please do not attempt to register online.
-Only mailed, faxed or hand delivered applications with the registration form, TB test, and payment are accepted.
+Only mailed, faxed or hand delivered applications with the registration form, two 2-step TB tests, and payment are accepted.
 Online registrations will be returned unprocessed.

 Payment may be made with money order, cashier’s check, credit card, or cash.
 PLEASE NOTE: If you are employed by a nursing home or have received promise of employment, they must pay for your class - we cannot accept payment from you!